alirezanet/Husky.Net/README.md

 - I've added two sample task to the `task-runner.json` file, make sure to read the comments before removing them until we complete the documentation. **any help appreciated!**

-- Consider all bellow 1.x versions as beta.
+- Consider all bellow 1.x versions as beta. ( we need a lot of tests before major release )

 - Don't forget to give a ⭐ on [GitHub](https://github.com/alirezanet/husky.net)